adazzle/react-data-grid/README.md

 Migrations
 --------
-If you intend to do a major release update for you react-data-grid check [Migrations document](MIGRATIONS.md).
+If you intend to do a major release update for you react-data-grid check [the migration documents](migrations).

 Features
 --------